 The Resiliency Center of Newtown will offer a children’s storytelling event with Joan Almon on Thursday, March 27.
 The program will begin at 3:15 and is recommended for children ages 5 and up.
 Ms Almon will share a medley of stories and verses with the help of her puppets.
 She is a former Waldorf early childhood educator who fell in love with story telling and puppetry while teaching young children.
 The program will end with a fairy tale about the power of good over evil.
 There is no charge for the program, but reservations are requested.

-Attention young poets, jugglers, singers, comics, musicians and more: share your talents at the next monthly Saturday Night Open Mic For Newtown Youth.
-The next event, for entertainers in grades 5-12, will be Saturday, January 18, from 7 to 9 pm, in The Great Room at Newtown Congregational Church.
-Sign up starts at 6:45 pm.
-There is no early sign-up before 6:45, however doors will be open by 6:15 for those who wish to wait in line to sign up.
-There are spaces for about 20 performers so the time limit per spot is about five minutes.
-Microphones, keyboard, guitar amp and more will be available.
-Live music only please.
+Attention young poets, jugglers, singers, comics, musicians and other entertainers: share your talents at the next monthly Saturday Night Open Mic For Newtown Youth.
+The next event, for entertainers in grades 5-12, will be Saturday, March 29, from 7 to 9 pm, at Newtown Congregational Church.
+Adult family members attending are invited to bring a drink or snack to share.
+All ages are welcome to attend the fun community event.

 Newtown youth are invited to a free Ben’s Lighthouse event on Saturday, March 29, from 2 to 4 pm, at Trinity Church, 36 Main Street.
 A Lead Animator from a major animation studio will demonstrate techniques used to create the popular animated movies he has helped to develop and and will give the audience a hands-on lesson in creating a favorite character.
 (For contractual reasons, the studio has asked that its name not be used.
 It is, however, a major studio with a few huge hits to its credit.)
 The presentation will be geared toward youth in grades 7-12.